-Resources are stored in the staff room.
-Religious Education Resource boxes containing artefacts and other topic materials are currently stored in the large cupboards.
-An audit of Religious Education Resources is outlined in the Religious Education Action Plan.
+Resources are stored in various locations at both schools.
+Religious Education Resource boxes containing artefacts and other topic materials are currently stored in the large cupboards in the breakout room at GB and in the main cupboard off the hall in ASM and the staff room.
+An audit of Religious Education Resources currently being renewed in light of the new syllabus.